taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 In all recent chapters, there is a mistake in using `this.setState()`.
 It is important to know that `this.setState()` is executed asynchronously.
 React batches all the state updates.
 It executes them after each other for performance optimization.
 Thus `this.setState()` comes in two versions.

 In its first version, the `this.setState()` method takes an object to update the state.
-As explained in a previous chapter, the merging of the object is shallow.
+As explained in a previous chapter, the merging of the object is a shallow merge.
 For instance, when updating `authors` in a state object of `authors` and `articles`, the `articles` stay intact.
 The previous examples have already used this approach.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~